ovh/docs/pages/web/microsoft-collaborative-solutions/migration_control_panel/guide.en-gb.md

 ##### **Migrating from the Exchange configuration assistant**

-To access it, select the relevant service in the [OVHcloud](https://www.ovh.com/auth/?action=gotomanager){.external} Control Panel in the services bar on the left-hand side.
+To access it, select the relevant service in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external} in the services bar on the left-hand side.
 The wizard should appear to help you configure your new Exchange service.
 During this process, you can select the MX Plan email accounts to migrate.

 If the configuration wizard does not appear, the general information for the Exchange service will appear instead.
 In this case, you will need to migrate your accounts via the MX Plan interface.